dipankardas011/dipankardas-portfolio/content/diary/Dec24.md

 description = "Let's talk about my December 2024"
 +++

+# Date 2024-12-24
+* reading about AKS Node Health auto repair
+* ksctl work
+* learning about how to use rclone with s3 as backend with encryption enabled
+* ksctl community call, discussion wrt the current project iter-0

 # Date 2024-12-23
 * ksctl refactoring and civo provider deprication
 * patent reading